AnyChart/docs.anychart.com/Stock_Charts/Supported_Series.md

     // create a thumbnail series in the scroller var thSeries = chart.scroller().column(lineMapping);

-    // define the shown part of a stock chart.selectRange('2014-02-01','2014-05-06');
+    // define the shown part of a chart chart.selectRange('2014-02-01','2014-05-06');

     // set the color for the selected columns in the thumbnail series